zebrunner/carina/docs/execution.md

 ```
 You have another option for running [Selenium in Docker](https://github.com/SeleniumHQ/docker-selenium), the easiest way to create docker-compose.yml:
 ```
-# To execute this docker-compose yml file use docker-compose -f <file_name> up
+# To execute this docker-compose yml file, use docker-compose -f <file_name> up
 # Add the "-d" flag at the end for deattached execution
 version: '2'
 services: